Big Data Sets are available since BellaDati 2.9

 Big Data Set summary page

-The landing page (summary page) is very similar to standard data set summary page.
+The landing page (summary page) is very similar to the standard data set summary page.
 There are a left navigation menu and the main area with basic information about the data set:

 - date of last change,